-SPECIFIC PRIVACY STATEMENT – Marie Curie Actions Alumni
+SPECIFIC PRIVACY STATEMENT – Marie Curie Alumni Association

-As the Commission service collects and further processes personal data, it is subject to Regulation (EC) 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data.
-Processing operations are under the responsibility of the Controller, head of unit People programme; Marie Curie Actions at the Education and Culture Directorate-General of the European Commission.
+As the Marie Curie Alumni Association (MCAA) collects and further processes personal data, it is subject to the EU General Data Protection Regulation (GDPR) concerning the protection of individuals with regard to the processing of personal data, and on the free movement of such data.
+MCAA data processing operations are under the responsibility of the MCAA Board (data controller), but most of the actual storage and processing is carried out by the contractor (data processor) appointed by the European Commission to assist in the running and management of the MCAA.
+The actions of the contractor are under the joint responsibility of the MCAA Board and the European Commission, represented by the Data Controller, Head of Unit People Programme; Marie Curie Actions at the Education and Culture Directorate-General of the European Commission.

 Types of personal data